C 63 Sunday 33

 PROVISIONAL STRUCTURES OR PERMANENT FAITH

-The prime task of a Christian is not to try and build something permanent but to be faithful in following Christ and glorifying God in our generation.
+The prime task of a Christian is not to build something permanent but to be faithful in following Christ and glorifying God in our generation.
 Faithfulness is what is required; never some vainglorious attempt to perpetuate our structures into future generations.

 All our structures are provisional.
 They are things worth doing for the glory of God in our time.
 It is enough to be able to say: “We did our best of God and our neighbours in our time.”